iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 This [Terraform](https://www.terraform.io/) plugin lets you extend the capabilities of your laptop by connecting it to endless cloud resources.
 We can use TPI to launch a wide variety of tasks without needing to be a cloud expert.
-Launching Jupyter workspaces is one such an application.
+Launching Jupyter workspaces is one such application.

 Here are four benefits to TPI that might pique your interest: